HardMax71/pydantic-neomodel-dict/README.md

 ## Limitations

-- **Default Neo4j Connection**: This library uses the default `db` connection from `neomodel`, so creating OGM models not in global scope may lead to errors.
-Always ensure your Neo4j connection is properly configured before using the converter.
+- **Default Neomodel (Neo4j) Connection**: This library uses the default `db` connection from `neomodel`, so creating OGM models not in global scope may lead to errors.
+Always ensure your Neomodel (Neo4j) connection is properly configured before using the converter.
 - **Depth Limit**: Conversion has a default depth limit of 10 to prevent excessive recursion in complex object graphs.
 - **Transaction Management**: The converter handles transactions internally but doesn't provide explicit transaction